(Last Updated On: January 8, 2018)

 Local fine-art printing workshop Edinburgh Printmakers recently won a Heritage lottery Enterprise Fund worth £5 million with which to develop the site.
 Until it opens to the public, installations will be mounted on the exterior of the building with featured artists’ work changing every few months.
-Right now you can see Calum Colvin.
-A Glasgow born artist, Calum has provided 120 posters of 60 different images to cover the building’s boarded up windows.
-The images are part of his ‘Magic Box’ exhibition, the rest of which you can see on display at Printmakers’ current home on Union Street.
+Below are works by Calum Colvin, a Glasgow born artist who has provided 120 posters of 60 different images to cover the building’s boarded up windows.
+The images are part of his ‘Magic Box’ exhibition.

 Relatively unknown to tourists, the Union Canal offers a pretty, if sometimes annoyingly busy, path to have a wonder down.
 After all you’ll want to walk off some of the calories of the delicious sticky toffee pudding you’ll be ordering at The Fountain.
 If you have a bicycle, even better.
 The further you go along the canal, the closer you get to the beautiful Pentland Hills.

 If that’s not enough to get you there, guess who was born in Fountainbridge?
 Come on, name three famous Scottish people you know and he’s sure to be one of them.
 Yep, Sir Sean Connery.
 Ooh.